walidsharaar/SQLBasedProjects/README.md

-# SQLBasedProjects
+# SQL Repository
-Repository of SQL Based Projects
+I will share all my SQL learning and practices in here